universvm/statistical-poetry/README.md

-# statistical-poetry
+# Statistical Poetry

-An attempt to make sense of the world using markdown
+An attempt to make sense of the world using markdown and some statistics.